SirjanK/Multivac/README.md

 agents on an Android device.
 More specifically, the action space is 2 dimensional continuous down and up actions on the screen; the observation space is simply a screenshot of the screen once the action has been taken.
 The reward and design of the agent?
 That's left to experimentation.
-The project is called Multivac: a name found in Isaac Asimov's [The Last Question](http://www.physics.princeton.edu/ph115/LQ.pdf).
+The project is called Multivac: a name motivated by Isaac Asimov's [The Last Question](http://www.physics.princeton.edu/ph115/LQ.pdf).

 Below is an example of a screen that a "random" agent lands on after 50 actions.
 This agent each step simply samples